Thomas Bow City Asphalt: History

 The company was set up by Lawrence Bow in 1867 and now operates as a building, civil engineering and groundwork contractor in the East Midlands.

 In 2005 Thomas Bow became a sister company to City Asphalt Ltd until August 2010, when the two companies merged and rebranded as Thomas Bow City Asphalt.
 The company is now involved in the Highways Maintenance area.

 In 2017, Thomas Bow City Asphalt was listed in the London Stock Exchange report identifying ‘1000 Companies to Inspire Britain’ and the Nottingham Post ‘Top 200 Businesses’ list.
 That year, Thomas Bow also celebrated its 150th anniversary in business.
 The firm held an event commemorating the anniversary attended by employees, former employees and local dignitaries.

 The company is owned by the Bow family, and the current chairman and managing director is Alistair Bow, a sixth-generation member of the family.
-The other directors are Alex Gardner, David Wilkinson and John Allen.
+The other directors are Alex Gardner, Andrew Jackaman and John Allen.